stephanelatil/P-Sharp-Lang/README.md

 ## Language Syntax

 P#'s syntax draws inspiration from C#, Python (and Rust types) to provide a familiar environment for developers.
-Here's a quick example of variable declaration, function definition and function call:
+Here's a quick example of variable, function and class definitions as well as their use:

 ```rust
 //classes with fields and methods